Awaara: Plot

 Rita invites him to her birthday party.
-Raj goes back to Jagga for a money loan so that he can buy a gift for her.
+Raj goes back to Jagga for a loan so that he can buy a gift for her.
 Jagga mocks his attempts to reform and asks him to commit more crimes.
-Raj refuses but later steals a necklace from a man on the street, not knowing the man was the Judge.
-At Rita's birthday, when Raj gives her a necklace without a case and the Judge gives her a case without a necklace, she realises that Raj is indeed a thief.
-Rita goes to Raj's mother and learns his whole life story.
-She decides that Raj is not bad, but was forced into committing crimes by bad influence and the desperation of living in poverty.
-Raj is ashamed, still believing he is no good for her, but she forgives him.
+Raj refuses but later steals a necklace from a man on the street, not knowing the man was Raghunath.
+At Rita's birthday, when Raj gives her a necklace without a case and Raghunath gives her a case without a necklace, she realises that Raj is indeed a thief.
+Rita goes to Raj's mother and learns his life story.
+She decides that Raj is not bad but was forced into committing crimes by bad influences and desperate surroundings.
+Raj is ashamed, still believing he is no good for her, but Rita forgives him.

-Raj goes to the Judge to ask if he can marry Rita, but the Judge turns him away.
+Raj goes to Raghunath to ask if he can marry Rita, but the judge turns him away.
 Meanwhile, Jagga and the gang commit the bank robbery, but it goes wrong and they have to run from the police.
 Jagga hides in Raj's house, where Leela recognizes him and he attacks her.
 Raj enters and fights him off, killing Jagga in self-defense.
-Raj goes on trial for Jagga's death with Raghunath as the judge.
+Raj goes on trial for Jagga's death, with Raghunath as the judge.
 When Leela goes to the courthouse to provide her eyewitness account, she sees Raghunath and chases after him but is struck by a car.
 Rita collects the testimony from Leela in the hospital, and later Raj is allowed to visit her.
-Leela tells Raj that the judge is his father and asks her son to forgive him.
-But Raj becomes angrier at the judge for making him and his mother suffer.
-He escapes from jail and tries to kill the judge for revenge, but is stopped by Rita.
+Leela tells Raj that Raghunath is his father and asks her son to forgive him.
+Raj only becomes angry at Raghunath for making him and his mother suffer.

+Raj escapes from jail and tries to kill Raghunath for revenge but is stopped by Rita.
 Rita defends Raj in the trial for assault, who reveals the father-son relationship.
 Raj chooses not to defend his actions and says that he is a bad man.
 He asks the court not to think of him, but the millions of other children who grow up in poverty and end up turning to crime because high society does not care about them.
-While he awaits his verdict, Raj is visited by Judge Raghunath, who finally accepts that Raj is his son and tearfully asks for forgiveness.
-In the end, Raj is spared execution but sentenced to 3 years in prison for his crime.
+While he awaits his verdict, Raj is visited by Raghunath, who finally accepts that Raj is his son and tearfully asks for forgiveness.
+In the end, Raj is spared execution but sentenced to three years in prison for his crime.
 He promises that after getting released, he will reform himself for Rita, who promises to wait for him.